Go SDK

 export TIGEROPEN_ACCOUNT=your_trading_account

-export TIGEROPEN_TOKEN=your_token # Required for TBHK license
+export TIGEROPEN_TOKEN=your_token # Set token directly (required for TBHK license)

 Auto-Detection